Kandasamys: The Wedding: Production

 Following the success of Keeping Up with the Kandasamys, in July 2018, director Jayan Moodley made an announcement regarding the making of a sequel to the film.
 The principal photography of the film began in September 2018 and the portions of the film were predominantly set in Kwa-Zulu Natal while few scenes were also shot in a market near Verulam.
 The official trailer of the film was unveiled in December 2018.

+Reception

+A critic from News24 wrote that "The sequel takes it up a notch, with even more South African Indian humour mixed in with drama and family politics.
+The writers also took a bold step by including amusing one-liners that may make you cringe if you’re watching this with your parents – dirty jokes are not discussed with Indian parents – but it’s all in the name of fun".

 Sequel

 A sequel, Trippin' with the Kandasamys, was released on 4 June 2021.